 Still other items from her past also set her apart from finance’s more traditional corporate rank-and-file, including a nearly 4-year stint as a consultant with Parthenon Group, as well as a number of Ivy League degrees.

 Perhaps not surprisingly, you get the feeling that it was Clymer’s experience at Bain Capital that today accents the delivery of her responses in a manner more akin to that of an objective outsider than of a CFO who has climbed the more traditional corporate ladder.

 It’s a delivery that makes her final piece of advice sound all the more compelling.

 Advises Clymer: “Don’t be penny wise and pound foolish.
-Really focus on surrounding yourself with the quantity and quality of team members who are going to allow your team to really help to drive the business.” –Jack Sweeney
+Really focus on surrounding yourself with the quantity and quality of talent that will allow your team to really help to drive the business.” –Jack Sweeney

 CFOTL: Tell us about Jobcase.
 What does this company do, and what are its offerings?

 Clymer: Jobcase is the only social media platform dedicated to empowering workers.
 Across the United States, workers use Jobcase and other sites that we operate to get access to jobs, use tools and resources, and find a supportive community to help them to get ahead.
 It’s an incredibly meaningful site.
 We get a lot of positive feedback from our members about what a massive difference it has made at really pivotal, important points in their work life.Read More

 We have about 20 million monthly active unique users and over 110 million registered members.
 We’re the third largest career resource, according to Comscore, behind Indeed and ZipRecruiter, when you look at where people look for jobs.
 People are always so surprised to hear this.
 That’s the reaction that I always get when I cite our scale.

 People say, “What?
 I’ve never heard of Jobcase.
 Why is that?”